 As soon as she said that, two other strange creatures appeared at the doorway alongside the talking candlestick.
-One was much smaller and it appeared to be amphibious, with its only way of transporting itself would be crawling.
+One was much smaller and it appeared to be amphibious, with his only way of transporting itself would be crawling on his front fins.
 The other looked like a little puppy with a golden collar around her neck.
 The three of them ran into the cart and approached the human children.

 "I'm Candlemon!" the candle said, greeting Rai personally.
 "For the duration of your stay in the Digital World and for however long you are willing to be friends me, I will be your Digimon partner.
 It is an honor to meet you!"

-The last one came over to Daisy calmly and rather sophisticatedly.
+The last one waltzed over to Daisy calmly and rather sophisticatedly.
 "And I'm Salamon.
-It's really nice to finally meet you in person Daisy and not just talk to you through your D-Sync.
+It's really nice to finally meet you in person, Daisy, and not just talk to you through your D-Sync.
 I hope you guys are hungry because we asked the other two to bring us snacks since we figured you guys wouldn't have any money on you anyways."

 "The other two?"
 Robert repeated.
 He noticed that he and Janyu didn't have partners so he figured that those were the Digimon that they were referring to.
-He then noticed that Janyu didn't seem so frightened by the Digimon as he had been when he discovered they were so high above the ground.
-"Wait, Janyu, you're not freaked out by this?"
+He then noticed that Janyu didn't seem as frightened by the Digimon as he had been when he discovered they were so high above the ground.
+"Wait, Janyu, you're not freaked out at all by this?"

-"Well, they kind of remind me of animals" Janyu replied.
-"And at least they're not scary looking monsters that want to eat me like in some of my nightmares."
-After he had said that, two other Digimon came in from the other train car carrying bags.
+"Well, they kind of remind me of animals from our world, except for Candlemon," Janyu replied with a shrug.
+"And at least they're not scary looking monsters that want to eat me like in movies or in some of my nightmares."

 Digital Analyzer: FanBeemon is an insect Digimon and a natural carrier of the X-Antibody.
 They are strong and dedicated workers of their hive and they tend to be cheerful unlike most other insect Digimon.
 They tend to get along most with the gentle plant-type Digimon such as Palmon or Lillymon.

-"Man" Babel stated when he saw the huge bee; it was the largest Digimon with them aside from Ryudamon.
-"I'm not really a big fan of bees, especially not if they're that big but this guys actually looks kind of cute."
+"Man," Babel stated when he saw the huge bee; it was the largest Digimon with them aside from Ryudamon.
+"I'm not really a big fan of bugs, especially not if they're that big but this guy actually looks kind of cute."

 Ryudamon walked over to Robert and stuck out his claw.
 "Hey there Rob, it's great to finally meet you in person.
 The name's Ryudamon but all of my friends call me Ryudamon."

-"Good to know" Robert smiled.
-"So, now that we've gotten introductions out of the way, can one of you Digimon tell us what this place is and what we're doing here?
+"Good to know," Robert chuckled as he shook the claw.
+"So, now that we've gotten the introductions out of the way, can one of you Digimon tell us what this place is and what we're doing here?
 Because I have to be ready for breakfast with my folks in about another half hour and I don't think they'd like it if I suddenly disappeared."

-"Yeah, and my parents barely ever let me out of the house" Rai nodded.
-"If they found out I traveled to a completely other world without their permission then they're going to blow a gasket.
+"Yeah, and my parents barely ever let me out of the house," Rai nodded.
+"If they found out that I traveled to a completely other world without their permission then they're going to blow a gasket.
 And that's not something you want to see them do."

 The Digimon were all silent as they glanced to each other and then back to their respective partners.
 They were staring at the humans as if they were the strange creatures, although in the Digimons' eyes, they probably were.

-Whoa, so these guys were the very first Digidestined from the seventies?
+Whoa, so these guys were the very first Chosen Children from the early seventies?
 It looks like these guys are in for one huge adventure in the Digital World.
-Who knows what they're going to be faced with or who.
-But all we know is that this team is going to have to learn to work together if they want to survive.
-Find out what happens next on Digimon: Digital Monsters!
+Who knows what they're going to face or who.
+But all we know is that this team is going to have to learn to work together if they want to go home in one piece.
+Find out what happens next on Digimon: Children of the Past!